munin-monitoring/munin/doc/reference/munin.conf.rst

 .. option:: dbdir <path>

-   The directory where munin stores its database files.
+   The directory where munin stores its database files (Default: ``/var/lib/munin``).
-   Default: ``/var/lib/munin``
+   It must be writable for the user running :ref:`munin-cron`.
+   RRD files are placed in subdirectories *$dbdir/$domain/*

+.. option:: htmldir <path>

+   The directory shown by :ref:`munin-httpd`.
+It must be writable for the user running :ref:`munin-httpd`.

 .. option:: logdir <path>

-   The directory where munin stores its logfiles.
+   The directory where munin stores its logfiles (Default: ``/var/log/munin``).
-   Default: ``/var/log/munin``
+   It must be writable by the user running munin-cron.

 .. option:: rundir <path>

    Directory for files tracking munin's current running state.
 Default: ``/var/run/munin``

 .. option:: tmpldir <path>

    Directories for templates used by :ref:`munin-httpd` to generate HTML pages.
    Default ``/etc/munin/templates``

 .. option:: staticdir <path>